 Ovary damage.
 This can cause menopause and infertility in young women.
-They may need hormone replacement.
+You may need hormone replacement.

 The side effects of radiation treatment can be unpleasant, but they usually aren’t dangerous.
-Talk with your healthcare team about how to control them.
-Most of these side effects go away a few weeks after you stop getting treatment.
+Talk with your healthcare team about side effects you might have and how to control or treat them.
+Most side effects go away over a few weeks after treatment ends.